Japan: Strong earthquake hits Fukushima | DW | 13.02.2021

 There was no information about damage or casualties, and there is no danger of a tsunami, the authorities said.

+Authorities also said that there were no reported irregularities at the Fukushima Daiichi nuclear power plant, or any other nuclear facilities, according to Japanese public broadcaster NHK.

-People in Tokyo and Miyagi also reportedly felt the shaking of the earthquake, which took place at around 11:00 p.m. local time (1400 UTC).
+People in Tokyo and Miyagi reportedly felt the shaking of the earthquake, which took place at around 11:08 p.m. local time (1408 UTC).

 In March 2011, Fukushima and other areas in the northeast of the country were hit by a magnitude-9 earthquake and tsunami, leading the Fukushima Daiichi nuclear power plant to suffer core meltdowns.